 The arc camera movement is especially effective at heightening tension when characters barely move at all.
 Examples of this effect can be found throughout Christopher Nolan’s directing style.
 In one of Nolan’s best films, The Dark Knight, Nolan uses a 360 tracking shot to heighten tension on two occasions.

 This scene is the best example of how the full orbit of the shot can create uneasiness and heighten tension in a scene.
-The shot begins at the 2:03 mark.

 Again, it is helpful to try and imagine this scene unfolding with a simple static shot.
 In a static shot, Heath Ledger’s performance would definitely keep the scene captivating.
 But to make the audience feel how Rachel feels, Nolan employs the 360 tracking shot.